mbtoomey/genome_biology_FA24/Lessons/GWA.md

 # Genome Wide Association

 Genome-wide association (GWA) analyses aim to characterize the genetic differences among populations and identify genotype to phenotype associations.
 These studies involve the resequencing of individuals, mapping of sequence reads to a high-quality references genome, the calling of genetic variants (usually SNPs), and statistical approaches to test and characterize the distribution of those variants among samples.
+This recent [primer](https://www.nature.com/articles/s43586-021-00056-9) provides a nice introduction to GWAS with an emphasis on human health.

 For this example, we will replicate analyses from a [Aguillon et al. (2021)](https://royalsocietypublishing.org/doi/10.1098/rspb.2020.1805) of the northern flicker (*Colaptes auratus*).
 This species occurs as two subspecies inhabiting eastern North America (yellow-shafted) and western North America (red-shafted) with a zone of hybridization in the great plains.